 These two filenames are thus talking about the same place on the disk.
 If the file chicken holds 200 bytes of data, egg holds the same 200 bytes, for a total of 200 bytes (since it's really just one file with two names).
-If Barney appends a new line of text to file egg, that line will also appear at the end of chicken.‡ Now, if Barney were to accidentally (or intentionally) delete chicken, that data will not be lost-it's still available
+If Barney appends a new line of text to file egg, that line will also appear at the end of chicken.
+289 rwxr-xr-x").
+Now you know why this number is more than one for directories and nearly always 1 for ordinary files.

-^{} This implies that the link count of a directory is always equal to two plus the number of directories it contains.
+287 This implies that the link count of a directory is always equal to two plus the number of directories it contains.
 On some systems that's true, in fact, but some other systems work differently.

-$[\]dagger$ In the traditional output of ls -l, the number of hard links to the item appears just to the right of the permission flags (like -rwxr-xr-x).
-Now you know why this number is more than one for directories and nearly always 1 for ordinary files.
+288 In the traditional output of ls -l, the number of hard links to the item appears just to the right of the permission flags (like "-

-[‡] If you experiment with making links and changing text files, be aware that most text editors don't edit the file "in place" but instead save a modified copy.
-If Barney were to edit egg with a text editor, he'd most likely end up with a new file called egg and the old file called chicken-two separate files, rather than two links to the same file.
+289 If you experiment with making links and changing text files, be aware that most text editors don't edit the file "in place" but instead save a modified copy.
+If Barney were to edit egg with a text editor, he'd most likely end up with a new file called egg and the old file called chicken - two separate files, rather than two links to the same file.